hashicorp/terraform-provider-azurerm/website/docs/r/monitor_action_group.html.markdown

 * `name` - (Required) The name of the Action Group.
 Changing this forces a new resource to be created.
 * `resource_group_name` - (Required) The name of the resource group in which to create the Action Group instance.
 Changing this forces a new resource to be created.
-* `location` - (Optional) The Azure Region where the Action Group should exist.
-Changing this forces a new Action Group to be created.
-Defaults to `global`.
 * `short_name` - (Required) The short name of the action group.
 This will be used in SMS messages.
 * `enabled` - (Optional) Whether this action group is enabled.
 If an action group is not enabled, then none of its receivers will receive communications.
 Defaults to `true`.
 * `arm_role_receiver` - (Optional) One or more `arm_role_receiver` blocks as defined below.